 We all know that the shower is the place where we practice our audition for Idols, ponder life’s most meaningful questions and think up witty comebacks that we needed a week ago.
 But did you know that taking showers that last 5 minutes or less can save up to 21 000 litres of water a year?

 2. Switch the water off while shaving or brushing your teeth

 If you’re at the sink, don’t let the water run while you brush your teeth or shave.
 If you’re in the shower – switch the water off while shaving your legs (this also makes it a bit easier to not get attacked by water while you awkwardly try to reach your ankle).

 This may be the student in me talking but you don’t have to put a plate in the sink if it only had a sandwich or some Oreos on it.
 If you swipe the crumbs into the bin – it’s as good as new.
 Just don’t let your dog lick peanut butter off the plate and pretend it’s clean.
 I beg of you.
 Even better yet – use paper plates.
 This is water-saving at its best.

 Get someone who knows what they’re doing to fix any leaks in your house.
 Because if leaky taps drip constantly they can waste up to 40 000 litres a year.
 That’s a lot of water!

 If the ice in your drink has melted or you have water left in the pot from making some pasta, you can use this to water your plants (wait for the pasta water to cool down first though).
 You can actually use any water that doesn’t have poisonous chemicals in it – this is called grey water.
-Find out more about it here.
+Find out more about it on the Greywater Action website.

 Recycling plastics and other household waste actually saves water.
 (Why?
 Because creating new products requires water and if you recycle then companies don’t have to create new materials from scratch).